deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 :::warning

 The SealedSecrets keys and backups made by k0s are sensitive data!
-You should either delete them after a certain period of time or make sure that they are strongly protected.
+You should either delete them after a certain time or make sure that they are strongly protected.

 :::